Frequently Asked Questions

 Yes, a student can choose when and where accommodations are used.
 However, the request for such changes in accommodations should be made at least two weeks in advance of the need for accommodations in order to have time to set up the accommodations.

-For students attending North Central College without documentation but suspected of having a disability, outside referrals for comprehensive evaluation are available through the Academic Support Center.
+For students attending North Central College without documentation but suspected of having a disability, outside referrals for comprehensive evaluation are available through the Center for Student Success.
 The testing cost is the financial responsibility of the student.